 Other features

 As you saw the “CVE” info block for each site on the screenshot above.
-They are being mapped by software versions in time of scan and require additional verification.
+They are being mapped by software versions at the time of scan and require additional verification.
 However, Netlas also propose links to exploits right on the results page. :)

-Well, but which interesting features also does Netlas have?
+Well, but which interesting features does Netlas have?

-- Favicon search.
-Not an exclusive feature, but it allows to search by a hash and through a downloaded image.
+• Favicon search.
+Not an exclusive feature, but it allows you to search by a hash and through a downloaded image.

-- DNS-records search.
+• DNS-records search.
 You can find all the servers that use certain mail providers.
-Or, for example, all the TXT records with incorrect SPF string.
+Or, for example, all the TXT records with incorrect SPF strings.

 Conclusion